ubuvoid/writings/completeness/insufficiency_of_logic.md

-# Turing's Completeness Theorem and the Insufficiency of Logic
+# The Turing Completeness Theorem and the Insufficiency of Logic

 #### Very short version: